engramhq/engram-product-site/_posts/2020-12-10-engram-processed.md

 ---

- Why is the word engram a perfect name for our product?
+ Why is the word engram a perfect name for our brain-tapping product?
+The real word describes a real process that occurs every instant in the brain.
+Engrams are always active in waking hours, and gain strentgh and connection with each use.
+That sounds like a good physical model to build a digital smartypants app upon.
+Let the process unwind from here:

-## What is the biological engram process?
+## The Biological Engram Process

 ![Neurons to the Stars]({{"/images/NeuronsFiringQuote-1200.png" | relative_url}})